buzzqw/TUS/OBSS/markdown-separati/en/35-treasures.md

 Of course, the discovery of a Magic Item is the real prize for any adventurer.
 Be careful when placing Magic Items in a treasure: it is much more satisfying for many players to find a magic item rather than buy it.

 Although you should generally place items with careful reflection on their likely effects on your campaign, it can be fun to generate magic items in a treasure at random.
 Be careful, though!
 It' \*\*s easy, with a bit of luck (or misfortune) of the dice to inflate your game with too much treasure or deprive it of the same.
-The placement of random magic items should always be tempered by the Narrator' \*\*s good sense.
+The placement of random magic items should always be tempered by the Game Master' \*\*s good sense.

 Spells are also real treasures and prizes on par with magic items.
 Carefully evaluate which ones can be found.
 Remember that a magic ability is not a copyable spell; only those present in tomes, scrolls, and other specifically created to be a receptacle of spells are suitable for copying.